PhilaNgcamu/problem-solving-challenges/Day-66/README.md

 <h1>Graphs</h1>

-- A collection of nodes and the connection of those nodes.
+- A collection of nodes and the connection between those nodes.
 The connections are _much more_ important.

 <h2>Uses of Graphs</h2>